errbotio/errbot/docs/user_guide/plugin_development/messaging.rst

     <http://jinja.pocoo.org/docs/templates/>`_ for more information on
     the available template syntax.

-Next, tell Err which template to use by specifying the `template` parameter to :func:`~errbot.decorators.botcmd` (leaving off the *.md* suffix).
+Next, tell Errbot which template to use by specifying the `template` parameter to :func:`~errbot.decorators.botcmd` (leaving off the *.md* suffix).